ariadnavigo/sline/README.md

 the dynamic library available to your system.
 Usually, this is performed via ``ldconfig(8)``, but refer to your system's documentation.

+sline is fully implemented in one single module with one single associated header, namely ``sline.c`` and ``sline.h``, respectively.
+This also makes the library easily used as-is by including it as a module into your project.
+If you want to follow this route, make sure your project has access to a compatible implementation of ``strlcpy()`` or make use of the one included in sline itself.

 ## API manuals

 sline's API is very simple.
 You may refer to the sline(3) manual page for an